Updated: Jan 23

-I dare say that conditioning itself relies on nutrition for it to become a factor in your advancement.
+I daresay that conditioning itself relies on nutrition for it to become a factor in performance advancement.
 Without sound nutrition for life and fueling for performance you cannot build that strong athletic machine that keeps ticking away.

 I tell my athletes that in my humble opinion, nutrition and fueling is 60% of training and racing.
 You can be an elite endurance athlete, with exceptional conditioning and a remarkable talent, but if your pre race nutrition and race-day fueling is off, there's a good chance you are not going to have a good race.

 I always give the brand-new-car analogy: if you have a brand new convertible Ferrari with all the bells and whistles (a conditioned athlete with exceptional prowess), but that car lacks the correct fuel (it would need a high-test super unleaded fuel), would you expect that car to drive fast?
 Chances are it may even choke or bonk!